nicbou/nicolasbouliane.com/frontend/content/blog/ask-nicely.md

 ## Do your research first

-Before you ask for a stranger's help, try to solve your problem yourself.
-Read a few articles, watch some YouTube tutorials.
-Ask Google and ChatGPT.
-If you ask a community, read their FAQ or their wiki.
-Search for previous threads that answer your question.
+**Don't be a [help vampire](https://communitymgt.fandom.com/wiki/Help_Vampire)!** Before you ask for a stranger's help, try to solve your problem yourself.
+Read a few articles, watch some YouTube tutorials, [read the manual](https://en.wikipedia.org/wiki/RTFM), [Google your question](https://slang.net/meaning/jfgi) or ask ChatGPT.

+If you ask a community for help, read their FAQ or their wiki.
+Search for previous threads that might answer your question.
+If you contact the owner of a website, check their website first.

-Don't be a [help vampire](https://communitymgt.fandom.com/wiki/Help_Vampire); before you ask, [RTFM](https://en.wikipedia.org/wiki/RTFM) or [JFGI](https://slang.net/meaning/jfgi).
-If you show no attempt at solving your own problem, people might ignore you, or rudely remind you to do some research.
+If you show no attempt at solving your own problem, people might ignore you, or rudely ask you to do your own research.

 ## Ask the right people